Clam cake: Preparation

 Each clam cake is a deep-fried ball-shaped mixture containing chopped clam (usually quahog) combined with various other ingredients to give it a firm, hushpuppy-like consistency once fried.
 The batter is made from flour, milk, clam juice, eggs and a leavening agent, typically baking powder.
 Some recipes may include cornmeal.

 History

 Local legend holds that clam cakes were first served at Aunt Carrie's, a seafood restaurant in Narragansett, Rhode Island in 1920.
 According to this legend, Carrie Cooper invented clam cakes by adding fresh clams to her corn fritter recipe, thus inventing clam fritters.
-Clam cake recipes are actually as old as the 19th century, and are an old staple of Rhode Island banking crisis cuisine.
+Clam cake recipes are actually as old as the 19th century.